Am I eligible for OBU degree in Applied Accounting?

 - Have passed the three ACCA Applied Skills examinations Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9).

 - Have passed, or gained exemption from, the other six papers at the Knowledge Level and Skills Level.
 Note that conditional exemptions do not qualify you to submit the RAP.

 - Have completed the ACCA Ethics and Professional Skills module (or the previous Professional Ethics module) as per the stated OBU deadline.

 - Be up-to-date with the payment of your ACCA subscription fees.
 You cannot submit a RAP if your ACCA account is suspended.

-The degree must be completed within 10 years of the earliest of the date of your first ACCA examination pass or the date of your first ACCA exemption being granted otherwise your eligibility will be withdrawn.
+- passing your RAP within 10 years of the earliest of: the date of your first ACCA examination pass, or the date of your first ACCA exemption being granted, OR

-- If you hold exemptions for any of the three Skills Level papers listed above, then you may contact ACCA to forfeit these in order to remain eligible.
-This must be done before sitting any of the three papers.
+If you hold exemptions for ACCA Applied Skills examinations Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9), then you may contact ACCA to forfeit these in order to be eligible for the BSc.
 Once you have forfeited your exemption you cannot reverse this decision.